 Why Name Gen is So Not Recruiting Research

-Will somebody explain to me why name generation is even a thing when there is no shortage of names and when the list provides no context, insight, or sign of intelligent life existing between the ears of the person who drew up said list?
-With 100 million registered users on LinkedIn, names aren’t the answer.
-They’re the problem.
-Recruiters are drowning in TMI.
-Too Much Information.
+Will somebody please explain why name generation is even a thing when there is no shortage of names and when a simple list provides no context, insight, or sign of intelligent life in the sourcer?
+With 500 million registered users on LinkedIn, the problem is not that we have too few names.
+It is that we have far too many.